altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 Evil cheats - every chance it gets - it will always gain ground."
 *Alacira sighed and poured herself another drink* "A::This ship is breaking apart because the Link is falling apart.
-Everyone is awaking up, and the dream is ending.
+Everyone is waking up, and the dream is ending.
 And that's not the worst of it."
 *The floor vibrated, a loud shearing from some other part of the ship* "A::Shit, come on."